coala/coala/docs/Developers/Writing_Good_Commits.rst

 What Makes a Good Commit
 ------------------------

 A good commit is atomic.
-It should describe one change and not more.
+It should describe one change and no more.

 Why?
-Because we may create more bugs if we had more changes per commit.
+Because we may create more bugs if we include more than one change per commit.

 How to Write Good Commit Messages
 ---------------------------------